Skill Demand Index

 Which roles need Statistical Methods most:

-Data Analysis positions drive 50% of demand.
-Data Science / ML also frequently list Statistical Methods as a requirement.
-Skills commonly paired with Statistical Methods include Data Analysis and .
+Data Science / ML positions drive 75% of demand.
+Data Analysis also frequently list Statistical Methods as a requirement.
+Skills commonly paired with Statistical Methods include Data Analysis and Presenting Results.

 Depth Level Distribution